Advertisements

 Stop Using Stochastic Oscillator

-Getting warning about stop-loss earlier with a stochastic oscillator.
+Getting a warning about stop-loss earlier with a stochastic oscillator

 2. Setting stops in a trending market is relatively easy compared to setting them in a ranging market.

 When you are trading in a narrow time window (like 1-4 hours), you can sometimes forget to look for perspective.
 Widening out the timeframe can be helpful, as in the next screenshot.
 This is the 240-minute (H4) version of the same chart.
-We can easily draw a support line connecting two prominent lows.
-Support and resistance can be used to set stops, although not in this instance.
-Here the support line we care about is the horizontal gold line that bisects the breakout bar.
-We expect prices not to fall below the gold line, and indeed, so far they have not.
+We can easily draw a resistance line connecting two prominent highs.
+Support and resistance can be used to set stops, although not necessarily in this instance.
+Here, the resistance line we care about is the horizontal gold line that bisects the bar that follows the breakout bar.
+We expect prices not to rise above the gold line, and indeed, so far, they have not.

-Higher timeframe offers a horizontal support line as a stop-loss level.
+Higher timeframe offers a horizontal resistance line as a stop-loss level

 Another useful indicator for perspective purposes is the Fibonacci retracement sequence.
-Whatever you may think of Fibonacci numbers, plenty of traders use them and you are doing yourself a disservice not to consult the retracement sequence every chance you can.
-On the chart below, we see the 25% retracement is just above the gold breakout bar midline.
-You may want to modify the last-lot stop to give a little extra room just below both of them.
+Whatever you may think of Fibonacci numbers, plenty of traders use them, and you are doing yourself a disservice not to consult the retracement sequence every chance you can.
+On the chart below, we see the 50% retracement is just below the gold breakout bar midline.
+You may want to modify the last-lot stop to give a little extra room just above both of them.
 A break of both would be a form of confirmation.
-It would be helpful to know what percentage of the time this currency breaks the 25% retracement line and/or the gold midline, but not essential — after all, the purpose of a stop is to limit losses, not to guess whether this is one of the 75% of the times the pullback does not exceed a 25% retracement.
+It would be helpful to know what percentage of the time this currency breaks the 50% retracement line and/or the gold midline, but it is not essential — after all, the purpose of a stop is to limit losses, not to guess whether this is one of the 75% of the times the pullback does not exceed a 50% retracement.

 Fibonacci Retracement Stop